-What is the data telling us? - In the last 12 months on average we attend 12,052 amber incidents per month; these are patients who have a defined need for an acute care pathway.
-For October 2019, performance median was 13 minutes 54 seconds, with a 90th percentile of 29 minutes 45 seconds.
-Performance within these areas remains stable against an increase in demand of 35.9% over the same period last year.
+What is the data telling us? - In the last 12 months on average we attend 12,732 amber incidents per month; these are patients who have a defined need for an acute care pathway.
+In December 2019 we attended 16,997 amber incidents and the performance median was 16 minutes 01 seconds, with a 90th percentile of 39 minutes 29 seconds.
 Although there are no specific time standards for Amber calls indicative time frames for these calls are 15 minutes for the median response and 30 minutes for the 90th percentile response.
 Non-random variation can be seen in these charts highlighted yellow and orange.